tnil25/ComfyUI-TJNodes/README.md

 * Point tracking works best when tracking contrasting areas of an image (eg. a button on a shirt, the corner of a window, a letter on a keyboard, etc.)
   It will almost always fail if you attempt to track a flat color (eg. the sky, a flat wall, etc.)
 * In order to track scale and rotation two points are needed to calculate the tracking data, the farther away these points are the better.
 * When tracking rotation and scale make sure your points are on the same object or plane of movement.
-Tracking will be inaccurate if for example one point is on the foreground and another on the background.
+Tracking will be inaccurate if for example one point is on the foreground and one is on the background.